 AI has transformed industries and has immense potential to reshape the healthcare landscape.
 Medical data like patient visits, prescriptions contain valuable information which can be extracted to create a more structured data format.
 This has become possible with Artificial Intelligence and Machine Learning.
 This in turn offers insights into the trends and facilitates collaboration between different healthcare units.
-AI applications range from early detection of symptoms to potential diagnosis at a fraction of the cost and increased accuracy.
+Applications for AI in healthcare range from early detection of symptoms to potential diagnosis at a fraction of the cost and increased accuracy.

 What is Optical Character Recognition?